EHS Academies consist of an integrated pathway of courses and learning opportunities.

 - Opportunities to grow a pre-professional network that supports summer internships and jobs, college applications, and valuable experiences through participation in GLP internships, guest lectures, and UVM and other off-campus events

-- Planning for semester or year-long study abroad programs in college
+- Planning for half-year or full-year study abroad programs in college

 - Option to complete GLP as a stand-alone academy or concurrently with AVPA or STEM

 - Achievement of advanced-level of foreign language proficiency

 For more information please visit www.EssexGLP.org

 The Science, Technology, Engineering, and Math (STEM) Academy

 The STEM Academy (ewsd.org/stemacademy) is designed to support students interested in building a strong foundation in the STEM content areas and to provide students with the opportunity to explore connections across different disciplines through additional experiences such as internships and projects.